The Only Way

 Just like a road from New York to Chicago won't lead to Miami, there's only one way that leads to heaven–through Jesus Christ.

-Would you ever try to drive from New York to Los Angeles by heading for Miami?
+Would you ever try to drive from New York to Chicago by heading for Miami?
 Of course not.
 We all know that to get to a desired destination we have to take the right road.

 The same thing is true of trying to get to heaven, yet many believe that all religions lead to God.
 The Bible radically disagrees: